Relaxation in dipolar spin ladders: from pair production to false-vacuum decay

 with $\hat{s}_{i}^{\alpha}=\hat{\sigma}_{i}^{\alpha}/2$ the spin operators in terms of the Pauli matrices $\hat{\sigma}_{i}^{x,y,z}$ that act on the spin at site $i$.
 We focus our attention below on exchange couplings of the form

-where $J$ is the spin-exchange rate~(proportional to the dipole moment squared), $\hat{e}_{d}=\hat{e}_{z}\cos\theta+\hat{e}_{x}\sin\theta$ characterizes the dipole orientation, which is fixed by an external magnetic field, and $\mathbf{r}_{i}^{\alpha}$ is the position of site $i$ of chain $\alpha$.
+where $J$ is the spin-exchange rate~(proportional to the dipole moment squared), $\hat{e}_{d}=\hat{e}_{z}\cos\theta+\hat{e}_{x}\sin\theta$ characterizes the dipole orientation, fixed by an external magnetic field, and $\mathbf{r}_{i}^{\alpha}$ is the position of site $i$ of chain $\alpha$.
 Motivated by recent works on polar molecules in bilayers~\cite{Tobias_Science_375_2022}, we consider all spins in A~(B) initially in spin $\uparrow$~($\downarrow$).
-We are interested in the stability of this spin pattern, and whether and how the system reaches equilibrium.
+Below, we study the stability of elementary spin excitations on top of the initial pattern, which characterize short-time scales, and then address whether and how the system reaches equilibrium in longer times.